Amy Johnson: Aviation

 In September 1934, Johnson, under her married name of Mollison, became the youngest president of the Women's Engineering Society, having been vice-president since 1934.
 Johnson succeeded Elizabeth M. Kennedy in the role.
 Johnson was succeeded as president by Edith Mary Douglas.
 She was active in the society until her death.

 On 4 May 1936, Johnson made her last record-breaking flight, starting from Gravesend Airport and regaining her Britain to South Africa record in G-ADZO, a Percival Gull Six.
 In 1936, she was awarded the Gold Medal of the Royal Aero Club.

 She further honed her gliding skills with the Midland Gliding Club, based in Shropshire, which she joined in October 1937, and remained an active flying member until gliding was suspended following the outbreak of the Second World War.
 In 1938, Johnson overturned her glider, when landing after a display at Walsall Aerodrome in England, but was not seriously hurt.
 Following the accident, she told reporters, "I still declare that gliding is the safest form of flying."

 She divorced Mollison in 1937 and reverted to her maiden name.
 Johnson began to explore other ways to make a living through business ventures, journalism and fashion.
 She modelled clothes for the designer Elsa Schiaparelli and created for her a travelling bag sold under her own name.

-In 1939, Johnson found work flying with the Portsmouth, Southsea and Isle of Wight Aviation Company, piloting short flights across the Solent and flying as a target for searchlight batteries and anti-aircraft gunners to practise on.
+In 1939, Johnson found work flying with the Portsmouth, Southsea and Isle of Wight Aviation Company, piloting short flights across the Solent and flying a target tug for searchlight batteries and anti-aircraft gunners to practise on.